firstresponse502/My-Data-Projects/README.md

 Car and Bike Sales Dataset (Excel and IBM Cognos)

-Description: These personal projects focused on analyzing data to provide insights for car and bike sales departments.
+Description: This personal project focused on analyzing data to provide insights for car and bike sales departments.
 Leveraging the pivot table functionality in Excel, I created charts and visualized them in dashboards within Excel and IBM Cognos.

 Chicago Dataset (Python, SQL Magic, and SQLite)